- Share this article on Facebook

 - Share this article on Tumblr

-Until next Thursday, when the Oscar nominations — for which voting closed on yesterday — are announced, everyone still feels like they’re in the game.
-That may have something to do with why Friday’s 15th annual AFI Awards luncheon, which was held at Beverly Hills’ Four Seasons hotel in celebration of the AFI’s top 10 films (actually 11 this year due to a tie) and top 10 TV shows of the prior year (announced on Dec.
-8) got such a great turnout from the creme de la creme of this year’s contenders — Brad Pitt and Angelina Jolie, Meryl Streep, Oprah Winfrey, Clint Eastwood and the list goes on.
+Until next Thursday, when the Oscar nominations — for which voting closed yesterday at 5 p.m. — are announced, every contender still feels like they’re in the game.
+That may have something to do with why Friday’s 16th annual AFI Awards luncheon, which was held at Beverly Hills’ Four Seasons hotel in celebration of the AFI’s top 10 films and top 10 TV shows of the prior year, drew such a great turnout from the creme de la creme of this year’s contenders (among them Steven Spielberg, J.J.
+Abrams, Cate Blanchett, Christian Bale and Ryan Gosling) and execs (including Bob Iger, Ted Sarandos, Harvey Weinstein, Brad Grey, Donna Langley and Tom Ortenberg).

-Then Rich Frank, the vice chair of the AFI Board of Trustrees and a former TV exec and president of the Academy of Television Arts and Sciences, took the podium in his capacity as chair of the jury that determined this year’s 10 TV honorees, each of which were introduced with the passage that the jury prepared to accompany their name in the annual AFI Almanac, as well as a clip.
-“I don’t think television has ever been better,” Frank said by way of introduction, noting that six new shows were among this year’s selections.
+Then Rich Frank, the vice chair of the AFI Board of Trustees and a former TV exec and president of the Academy of Television Arts and Sciences, took the podium in his capacity as chair of the jury that determined this year’s 10 TV honorees, each of which were introduced with the passage that the jury prepared to accompany their name in the annual AFI Almanac, as well as a clip.

 Sign up for THR news straight to your inbox every day